A Smooth Primal-Dual Optimization Framework for Nonsmooth Composite Convex Minimization: A comparison between our results and existing methods

 \section{A comparison between our results and existing methods}

 We have presented a new primal-dual framework and two main algorithms (one with a primal flavor and one with a dual flavor) together with two special cases.
-We now summarize the main differences between our approach and existing methods in the literature.
+Now, let us summarize the main differences between our approach and existing methods in the literature.